Avoid the Flu

 ● Avoid being around sick people if possible

 ● Wash your hands frequently with soap and water, or use hand sanitizer

 ● Cover your mouth when coughing or sneezing, preferably with the inside of your arm rather than your hand

 ● Disinfect surfaces that may be contaminated

 It is difficult to calculate the number of flu deaths annually, according to the CDC.
 States are not required to report flu deaths, not everyone who dies with flu symptoms is tested for flu, and the virus can cause death when other health conditions are present.
 About 5% to 20% of people in the U.S. get the flu each year, and the number of deaths vary depending on the severity of the outbreak.

 Keep yourself and others safer by getting a flu shot.
 Vaccines do not give people the flu.

-NSC is leading a comprehensive effort to help employers prioritize safety as they navigate the pandemic.
+NSC is leading a comprehensive effort to help employers prioritize safety as they return to traditional work environments.
 Learn more.